-TARGET AUDIENCE MESSAGES INDIRECT OUTCOMES Decision-makers CERN is your national laboratory at an international level.
+TARGET UDIENCE MESSAGES Decision-makers CERN is your national laboratory at an international level.
 Investing in CERN means investing in STEM skills, technological and industrial development for your region or country.
 Your region/country is part of world-class research, whose cutting-edge technologies have transformed society and hold potential to help address current global challenges.
-Presence and level of priority of CERN in political agendas (scientific, education, technological, economic, diplomatic areas) at regional, national and international level.
-Public and active expression of support towards CERN and its work in multilateral contexts.
 Particle physics community CERN's future projects will push energy, intensity and technology frontiers in the search for new physics and strengthen a diverse scientific programme serving a global community of users.
 Curiosity driven research has revolutionised society, we can expect future projects and innovative R&D to bring further tangible benefits to society.
 CERN is embedding sustainability and environmental responsibility in its programmes in line with the Sustainable Development Goals (SDG).
-Sentiment of the particle physics community regarding the future of the lab.
-Active, public "voices" for CERN's future projects amongst the particle physics community.
 CERN community Our community is a cultural melting pot and a model for collaboration across borders and professions We all contribute to the ambitious endeavour that is CERN CERN listens and keeps you informed.
-Sentiment of the CERN community regarding their experience at the Lab.
-Active and public "voices" for CERN and its projects.
 Local communities CERN works closely with neighbouring institutions being a driving force for economic, innovation and cultural development in your area.
 CERN is contributing to the region's reputation as a leader in science and technology through operating the LHC and exploring the potential for future colliders.
-All CERN activities in your area follow the highest standards of transparency, environmental responsibility and sustainability.
-Public active expression of support towards CERN activities in the local area.
-Presence and level of priority of CERN in local political agendas.
-Active dialogue between CERN and local communities.
+All CERN activities in your area follow the highest standards of transparency, environmental responsibility and outtionability.